tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         color: #343a40;
         text-decoration: none;
-        /*WE CAN SPECIFY HERE WIDTH FOR ANCHOR ELEMENTS BECAUSE THEY ARE NOW BECAME BLOCK ELEMENTS AS THEY ARE EACH IS A FLEX ELEMENT NOW AND FLEX ELEMENT IS ALWAYS A BLOCK ELEMENT!*/
+        /*WE CAN SPECIFY HERE WIDTH FOR ANCHOR ELEMENTS BECAUSE THEY ARE NOW BECAME BLOCK ELEMENTS AS EACH OF THEM IS A FLEX ELEMENT NOW AND FLEX ELEMENT IS ALWAYS A BLOCK ELEMENT!*/
         height: 36px;
         width: 36px;
         border-radius: 50%;